MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 Connect-ExchangeOnline -UserPrincipalName chris@contoso.com
 ```

 This example connects to Exchange Online PowerShell using modern authentication, with or without multi-factor authentication (MFA).
-We aren't using the UseRPSSession parameter, so the connection uses REST and doesn't require Basic authentication to be enabled in WinRM on the local computer.
+We aren't using the UseRPSSession switch, so the connection uses REST and doesn't require Basic authentication to be enabled in WinRM on the local computer.

 ### Example 2
 ```powershell
 Connect-ExchangeOnline -UserPrincipalName chris@contoso.com -UseRPSSession
 ```

 This example connects to Exchange Online PowerShell using modern authentication, with or without MFA.
-We're using the UseRPSSession parameter, so the connection requires Basic authentication to be enabled in WinRM on the local computer.
+We're using the UseRPSSession switch, so the connection requires Basic authentication to be enabled in WinRM on the local computer.

 ### Example 3
 ```powershell